Integrating Random Forests and Generalized Linear Models for Improved Accuracy and Interpretability: Additional Data-Inspired Feature Ranking Simulations

 \section{Additional Data-Inspired Feature Ranking Simulations}

-In this section, we describe other data-inspired simulations we perform to establish the efficacy of \method\;in a number of settings.
-Specifically, we perform simulations under a misspecificied setting (e.g., presence of unobserved features), under varying levels of sparsity of the generating function, and under varying number of features in the covariate matrix.
+In this section, we describe other data-inspired simulations --- specifically, under a misspecificied setting, varying levels of sparsity of the generating function, and varying number of features in the covariate matrix.